sunfounder/fusion-hat/docs/source/hardware/interfaces.rst

 .. image:: img/btn_servo_zeroing_fh_v0.png

 The servo zeroing button is used to calibrate the servo's zero position.

+The PWM interface supports servo zeroing control, making it convenient for robot assembly.
+Servo zeroing sets all PWM interfaces to a 1500 µs pulse width with a 20,000 µs period, which moves the servos to the 90° position.
+It is recommended to disconnect other PWM devices before entering the servo zeroing mode.

-When you press the button twice, all the PWM signals will be set to 1500us pulse, 20000us period.
+* When you press the button twice, all the PWM signals will be set to 1500us pulse, 20000us period.
 That is, the servo will be in the middle position.
 You should secure the servo arm to the servo in this state.

-Press the button twice again, all the PWM signals will be set to 0 pulse.
+* Press the button twice again, all the PWM signals will be set to 0 pulse.